Human Resources policy

-- Raising awareness among employees to change the way we perceive disabilities and build trust.
+- Raising awareness to change the way we perceive disabilities and build trust.

-- Ensuring job stability through personalised support for employees with disabilities and accessibility to BRGM sites.
+- Ensuring job stability for disabled employees through personalised support (or by adapting workstations) and accessibility to BRGM sites.

 - Sustainable recruitment to include all talents.

-- Promoting training to help make the careers of young people with disabilities more secure.
+- Providing training to help young people with disabilities build more secure career paths (through internships, work-study contracts, summer jobs, etc.).

 - Innovating in collaboration with the sheltered or adapted employment sector (ESATs, EAs, etc.) to contribute to indirect employment and visible inclusion at BRGM.

-In 6 years, the disability employment rate at BRGM has risen from 2% in 2014 to 5.5% in 2019, not far from the regulatory target of 6%.
+Over 6 years, the disability employment rate at BRGM has risen from 1.8% in 2014 to 4.8% in 2020, thus narrowing the gap with the regulatory target of 6%.